erodozer/open-vt/README.md

 This application contains the Live2D Cubism SDK, a copyrighted work developed by Live2D Inc

 Any forks and distributions of OpenVT by third parties are not directly covered, with developers requiring explicit permission as per the [license agreement](https://www.live2d.com/eula/live2d-proprietary-software-license-agreement_en.html) and qualify as an Expandable Application.

-OpenVT is distributed non-commercially.
-Do not pay for your copy of OpenVT.